caneara/varnish/docs/pages/button.md

 ## Shared API

 This component makes use of one or more parts of the [shared API](/pages/shared-api).
+Review this component's playground for further guidance.

 ## Properties